Ages 35-40, First Years Overseas

 I also thought about some other businesses.
 The problem is that I didn't have the money or the quality partners to get anything going quickly.

-In fact, on a few occasions, I literally ran out of money, really down to my last dollar.
+In fact, on a few occasions, I literally ran out of money.

 I had to borrow a little bit of money a couple of times (totaling a few hundred dollars), and that's when I found out who my true friends were.
-A few local Thai friends and a few international volunteers donated money.
-Fortunately, that rock bottom time was brief.
+A few local Thai friends gave or lent money to me, and a few overseas PERMANENT volunteers donated some money.

 I learned how to live like a Thai and poor person, not just theoretically but real life experience.